A triggered subsystem is a conditionally executed atomic subsystem that runs each time the trigger input port receives a trigger event.

 To convert a subsystem to use model referencing, see Convert a Subsystem to a Referenced Model.

-subsystem run only when the triggered subsystem itself
+triggered subsystem to run only when the triggered subsystem itself

-runs, for example,

-when it is triggered.
-This requirement means that a triggered subsystem cannot
+runs.
+This requirement also means that a triggered subsystem cannot

-contain continuous blocks, such as the Integrator block.
+contain continuous blocks, such as an Integrator block.